Aadesh-1404/aadesh-1404.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Undergraduate in the Department of Electrical Engineering, pursuing a Minor in Computer Science and Engineering at Indian Institute of Technology, Gandhinagar.
+I am extremely interested in the interdisciplinary domain of Computer Architecture and Machine Learning.
+I am passionate about designing highly energy-efficient hardware for emerging applications like ML and AI.
+I have been working mainly on projects involving real-world applications of Machine Learning as well as devising optimized hardware to carry out such computationally heavy tasks.

 For more info
 ------